google/flatbuffers/docs/source/Tutorial.md

 </div>

 Before finishing the serialization, let's take a quick look at FlatBuffer `union Equipped`.
 There are two parts to each FlatBuffer `union`.
-The first, is a hidden field `_type`, that is generated to hold the type of `table` referred to by the `union`.
+The first is a hidden field `_type` that is generated to hold the type of `table` referred to by the `union`.
 This allows you to know which type to cast to at runtime.
-Second, is the `union`'s data.
+Second is the `union`'s data.

 In our example, the last two things we added to our `Monster` were the `Equipped Type` and the `Equipped` union itself.

-Here is a repetition these lines, to help highlight them more clearly:
+Here is a repetition of these lines, to help highlight them more clearly:

 <div class="language-cpp">
   ~~~{.cpp}